gauravz7/pythonsdk-localbot/README.md

 -   `package.json`: Defines the project's dependencies and scripts.
 -   `server/`: Contains the Python WebSocket server files.

+## Features

+-   **Full-Screen Chat Interface**: The chat application now runs in a full-screen mode for an immersive experience.
+-   **Voice-Powered Interaction**: Users can interact with the assistant using their voice.
+-   **Session Resumption**: The application remembers your conversation history between connections.

 ## Contributing

 1.  **Commit Changes:**